RafaelPiloto10/NotTrash/README.md

 ## How we built it

 ## Challenges we ran into
+Initially, the Global Analytics page embed from default Google Sheets would take 3-5 minutes to update, but we were able to improve this to update upon one page refresh.
 ## Accomplishments that we're proud of and what we learned

 ## What's next for !Trash